Please use this form if you think you are entitled to free school transport.

 Before you apply, we recommend that you read the information below about qualifying for school transport.

 If you are a parent or carer of a child attending school, you can fill in this form to apply for school transport.

 If your child is due to start school or transfer to the next phase of education in September then please do not use this form.
-If you received the outcome of your school place application by email, you will be sent another email within 20 school days if your child is entitled to free school transport.
-If you received a letter through the post with the outcome of your school place application, this contains details of your child’s school transport entitlement.
+If you received the outcome of your school place application by email, you will be sent another email within six weeks if your child is entitled to free school transport.
 If your child is entitled to free school transport you will be informed of the travel arrangements in August before the start of the new academic year.

 Please see our other web pages for more information about School Transport.